renuka90/svg-loader-challenge/README.md

 ```

 ## Things to check
-* keep it simple!
+* Keep it simple!
-* Comment decisions or you make and why you made them in the code.
+* Create comments on decisions you make and why you made them in the code.
+* Create comments on difficulties you had along the way in the code.
 * SEO Readable text with Header logo

 We aim to make this challenge a good learning experiance for all our candidates.
 Please provide us with some feadback on how we could inprove.